stat6250-s17/course-questions-wiki/week-02/README.md

 - Question (akumar30−stat6250):  What is the default value of YEARCUTOFF option in SAS for two-digit year?
 - Answer (akumar30−stat6250): The default value of YEARCUTOFF= is 1920.

+-Question (dlee117-stat6250): What date would 4/4/17 be interpreted as if YEARCUTOFF = 2017?
+-Answer (mcardoso3-stat6250):  The date would be interpreted as 4/4/2017 if the YEARCUTOFF=2017.

+-Question (lwang30-stat6250) : Is there a way to let SAS read and process more than 100 years ?
+-Answer (mcardoso3-stat6250):  Yes, you can override the default and change the value of YEARCUTOFF= to the first year of another 100-year span.

 [Course Textbook Chapter 2, Problem 7]
 - Question (mcardoso3-stat6250): How much storage does a permanent SAS library contain?